 Looking for the best free Android games?
-Our round-up includes 25 titles for you to try without having to pay a penny.
+Our round-up includes over 25 titles for you to play without having to pay a penny.
 And what’s more, we keep updating this guide with the latest and greatest so your phones only have the top apps, so bookmark this page to keep up to date!

-And here’s the best part: if you have an iOS device, these games are also on the App Store!
+And here’s the best part: if you have an iOS device, many of these games are also on the App Store!